 (a) Assess the ability to communicate accurate information on the status of system modifications.
 Plant policies on updating design related material such as the UFSAR may not support timely documentation of changes to the system.
 Verify that provisions are in place and being followed to assure the accurate recording of the as-designed and as-built conditions during the interim period between modification implementation and incorporation into the plant design basis documents.

-(b) Verify that operations involve engineering in determining the operability of degraded safety systems and components ().
+(b) Verify that operations involve engineering in determining the operability of degraded safety systems and components (SSC’s).

 (c) Verify that operations, engineering, maintenance, and affected plant support groups are involved in the evaluation and concurrence process for approving:

-(1) of non-routine maintenance activities
+(1) Performance of non-routine maintenance activities

-(2) modifications
+(2) Temporary modifications

-(3) ield change requests
+(3) Field change requests

-(d) Review the control of vendor supplied services and products including the evaluation for technical adequacy and quality assurance.
-The evaluation and control of vendor supplied services and products should be multi-disciplinary in its approach, including operations, engineering, maintenance, and the affected plant support groups.
+(d) Review the licensee’s control of vendor supplied services and products including the evaluation for technical adequacy and quality assurance.
+The licensee’s evaluation and control of vendor supplied services and products should be multi-disciplinary in its approach, including operations, engineering, maintenance, and the affected plant support groups.

-(e) Verify that self-revealing deficiencies and those identified by the vendor control process are properly communicated to the vendor.
+(e) Verify that self-revealing deficiencies and those identified by the licensee’s vendor control process are properly communicated to the vendor.

 c.
 Key Attribute - Human Performance.

-1. Using data from the corrective action program, LERs, and audits, determine if human performance issues have contributed to performance issues.
+1. Using data from the licensee’s corrective action program, LERs, and audits, determine if human performance issues have contributed to performance issues.
 Evaluate the overall effectiveness of human performance corrective action commitments.
 Determine if the problems were reviewed by the appropriate level of management and prioritized according to their safety significance.
 Evaluate whether the corrective actions were technically correct and implemented in a timely manner.

 2. Review the following human performance components, as related to the previously identified human performance issues.